katiaplopes/Funny_scripts/README.md

 ## Random scripts
 #### July 31, 2019

-> This page is independent with random but, why not, usefull stuf!

-> All code is in R and depends on packages from CRAN and/ or Bioconductor.
+> This page is independent with random but, why not, usefull stuff. |  All code is in R and depends on packages from CRAN and/ or Bioconductor.

 *******************************
 Scripts to try